 What is an OKR?

-OKR – Objectives and Key Results is a management approach based on specific objectives which are measured by the most key results.
+OKR – Objectives and Key Results is a management approach based on specific objectives measured by the most key results.

 OKRs have two components, Objectives and Key Results:

 - Objectives: Qualitative description of what you want to achieve.
 Requests should be short, inspirational, and engaging.
-Objectives must be motivating and challenge human determination.
+Goals must be motivating and challenge human determination.

 - Key Results: They are a set of metrics that measure your progress toward the Objectives.
-For each objective, you should have a set of 2 to 5 Key Results.
+You should have a set of 2 to 5 Key Results for each objective.

 In short, OKR is a system that forces you to separate what matters from the rest and set clear priorities.
 To do that, you must learn to prioritize your work and let go of the things that affect your final destination.